JianLu/jianlu.github.io/_posts/2016-05-24-StatSci-HypothesisTest02.md

 This section shows how to test the null hypothesis that the population mean is equal to some hypothesized value.
 For example, suppose we have the quiz scores of students.

+## Assumptions

+1. Each value is sampled independently from each other value;
+2. The values are sampled from a normal distribution.

 ## Hypothesis

 The question is whether the population mean of scores suggested that the quiz score is equal to 60.